bergerda1/PiFaceRecognition/README.md

 # Face Recognition with Edge TPU

 This repository contains a trained model for the Coral edge TPU, creating embedding representations for facial recognition.
-Face recognition is a two stage task: First faces are detected (resulting in a cropped image with the face) and in the second stage these images are transformed to an embedding representing that face (1-D array).
+This allows fast inference on a local device.
+Face recognition is a two stage task: First faces are detected
+(resulting in a cropped image with the face) and in the second stage these images are transformed to an embedding representing that face (1-D array).
 For face detection the following pretrained model was used: https://coral.ai/examples/detect-image/#run-the-example-for-face-detection.
 The model for the embeddings